nanxstats/tinyvdiff/README.md

 making reasonable assumptions about the first to deliver a simple yet effective solution:

-1. Snapshots must be in **vector PDF** format, leaving it to developers to choose the tools and workflows for generating them.
+1. Input files must be in **vector PDF** format, which are then converted to **vector SVG** snapshots, leaving it to developers to choose the tools and workflows for generating the PDFs.
 2. PDFs are converted to **vector SVG** using `pdf2svg` for comparison.
 3. We assume it is sufficient to run visual regression tests in a single CI/CD operating system environment.
 Snapshots should be generated in a